 The Mission Statement of the NCT describes its mandate, purpose and scope (who we are, what we do, and why we exist).
-During the course of this strategy crafting process we have reviewed and updated our Mission.
 The Mission of the NCT is: "To be highly efficient, providing timely access, professional adjudication and equitable redress to consumers and providers of goods, services and credit in South Africa".